A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 Free is always good, and it is even better when it is free and of high quality.
 That is what you get when you look at Audacity.
 This is audio editing software that has been around for a while.

 It offers a great range of effects and plugins and is user-friendly, too.
 Though the interface may seem a bit outdated and clunky, there are so many great tools at your disposal you will be able to craft and EQ the perfect vocals.

-This is Audacity’s lighter easier to use cousin.
-A new program in the game, Ocenaudio comes with a tone of EQ capability, and you can even edit and hear the changes in real-time.
+This is Audacity’s lighter, easier to use cousin.
+A new program in the game, Ocenaudio comes with a tone of vocal EQ capability, and you can even edit and hear the changes in real-time.
 This gives the engineer tons of control and speeds up the process.